jamesmml/ml-from-scratch/README.md

 The `.py` files contain the reusable functions for linear/logistic regression models.
 One can import these functions for use in other projects or one can use them as standalone scripts.

 ## What One Will Learn
-This project helped me understand the fundamentals of machine learning, including gradient descent, cost functions, and model training (supervised learning).
+This project helped me understand the fundamentals of machine learning, including gradient descent, cost functions, and model training (supervised and unsupervised learning).

 ## Author
 James Milgram